Your Guide to the Best MIG Welders for Any Budget

 - You’ll find power cords from 6 to 15 feet.

 - Look for solid warranties covering the expensive power source for 36 to 60 months.

-With up to 300 amps of power, these machines are capable of welding 1/2 inch plate in one pass.
-And to get the big jobs done in a hurry, the best MIG welders have manufacturing-class duty cycles of 40% to 60%.
+With up to 300 amps of power, these machines can join up to 1/2-inch plates in one pass.
+And to get the big jobs done in a hurry, the best MIG welders in this price range have manufacturing-class duty cycles of 40% to 60%.

-You'll enjoy less fan noise in your work area, and your machine will benefit from the reduction in dust and other contaminants pulled through it.
+You’ll enjoy a quieter work area, and your machine will benefit from a reduction in dust and other contaminants pulled through it.

 GMAW-P is an advanced welding spray transfer method developed to improve weld fusion (strength) and eliminate spatter.

 Miller offers a quick pulsed MIG tutorial in this video.
 Note the ultra-clean arc.

 In pulsed MIG mode, the welding current pulses briefly to a peak level higher than typical of standard MIG mode.
 At this precise level, the electrode releases a single molten droplet of a controlled size.
 This droplet transfers directly to the weld with no spatter.

 Then the current drops quickly to a base background level lower than usual to complete the cycle.
 This cycle, called frequency, repeats many times a second.